I’ve always heard that real estate is the path to wealth. You probably have too.

 - Disposition fee – This is how much the sponsor is paid when the property is sold.

 That’s just capturing some of the broad strokes of each deal – you need to review the subscription documents and other legal documents to get the full picture.
 It’s important because all those fees add up, especially when you are talking about the sums of money required for a multi-million dollar real estate deal.

 A real estate investment trust (REIT) is a fund that invests in real estate.
 Some REITs are publicly traded, others (like Fundrise) are not.

-If you look at the top 10 holdings of Vanguard Real Estate Index Fund (VGSIX), it's a list of publicly traded companies (except #1, which is their own fund):
+If you look at the top 10 holdings of Vanguard Real Estate Index Fund (VGSLX), it’s a list of publicly traded companies (except #1, which is their own fund):

-- Vanguard Real Estate II Index Fund (VRTPX) – Vanguard's institutional REIT that holds the same companies below with Digital Realty Trust Inc. as #10.
+- Vanguard Real Estate II Index Fund (VRTPX) – Vanguard’s institutional REIT that holds a similar set of companies

 - American Tower Corp.